SeguisDumble/LootBlare/readme.md

 - **Auto-Close**: The frame closes automatically after the set time.
 Toggle this feature on or off with:
   `/lootblare autoClose on/off` or `/lb autoClose on/off`

+- **Hide-When-Using-a-Spell**: Hide the frame if the time is over and the player uses an spell.
+This is useful mainly for the ML if the forgets to close the frame and needs to start fighting.
+  `/lootblare hideWhenUsingSpell on/off` or `/lb hideWhenUsingSpell on/off`

 - **Configuration Commands**: For a full list of configuration options, type:
   `/help`